mui/material-ui/docs/data/material/components/dividers/dividers.md

 <Divider aria-hidden="true" />
 ```

-And, in case you're using the Divider to wrap other elements, such as text or chips, we recommend changing its rendered element to a plain `<div>` and setting `role="presentation"`.
+If you're using the Divider to wrap other elements, such as text or chips, we recommend changing its rendered element to a plain `<div>` using the `component` prop, and setting `role="presentation"`.
-That will also ensure it's not announced by screen readers as well as preserve the semantics of the elements inside it.
+This ensures that it's not announced by screen readers while still preserving the semantics of the elements inside it.

 ```js
 <Divider component="div" role="presentation">